 Yes.
-Japan has earnings stripping rules, under which deduction for "net interest payments" (as defined in such rules) to certain "related persons" (as defined in such rules) in excess of 20% (or 50% until April 1, 2020) of an "adjusted taxable income" (as defined in such rules) will be disallowed, and the disallowed amounts may be carried forward for seven ensuing business years.
+Japan has earnings stripping rules, under which deduction for "net interest payments" (as defined in such rules) in excess 85 of 20% (or 50% until April 1, 2020) of an "adjusted taxable income" (as defined in such rules) will be disallowed, and the disallowed amounts may be carried forward for seven ensuing business years.
 If the disallowed interest amount under the earnings stripping rules is smaller than the amount disallowed for deduction under the thin capitalisation rules, then deduction is disallowed to the extent of the larger of the two disallowed amounts.

-In 2019, the Japanese government tightened its earnings stripping rules, (a) by lowering the threshold from 50% to 20%, and

-(b) by widening the scope of the rules (subjecting interest on third-party loans to the rules, and not including dividends from an adjusted taxable income), in line with the OECD recommendations and suggestions.
+In 2019, the Japanese government tightened its earnings stripping rules by (a) lowering the threshold from 50% to 20%, and (b) widening the scope of the rules (subjecting interest on thirdparty loans to the rules, and not including dividends from an adjusted taxable income), in line with the OECD recommendations and suggestions.